 Parks and Recreation. $3,679,783 has been allocated for improvements at existing parks and for the maintenance and repair of various park facilities throughout the city.

 Public Facilities. $23,530,969 has been allocated for a new public safety training facility, a new fire station in RiverLights and maintenance of various public buildings.

 Preserving the investment

 After investing in repaving and repairing streets, the city takes steps to keep that pavement in good shape as long as possible.
 Streets repaved less than 5 years ago are treated with a type of waterproofing seal that is environmentally-friendly, water-based and water soluble.
 It has been used successfully in US cities for more than 60 years and costs about 10 percent of what more traditional methods of road rehabilitation cost.

-According to the recent Citizen Survey, the biggest area of concern to residents was maintenance.
+According to the 2017 Citizen Survey, the biggest area of concern to residents was maintenance.

 - 53% felt city should spend more on maintenance of streets & sidewalks